valleyquail/DeltaSwarm/ESP_Main/lib/Communication_Protocols/README.md

 for "Stop Motors"

-Where `T` is a flag indicating the theta component, `F` is a flag indicating the speed component, and `W` is a flag indicating the omega component
+Where `T` is a flag indicating the theta component, `F` is a flag indicating the speed component, and `W` is a flag indicating the omega component.
+Furthermore, the flag for keeping orientation is either an upper or lowercase `K`.
+Lowercase `k` indicates false and uppercase indicates true.

 Furthermore, the ESP32 can request data from the rp2040 such as